sopra-fs22-group-01/server/README.md

 </ul>

 ## High Level Components
 In our backend code, we have five main components that are curcial for the game.
-They are all contained in our ([Main folder] src/main)
+They are all contained in our [Main folder]( src/main)
 <ul>
   <li>The </li>
   <li>GitHub for the version control and project organization</li>